oncomouse/engl460fall2017/units/02-tools/07-jekyll/day21.md

   Server running... press ctrl-c to stop.
 ~~~

 Note where it says "Server Address".
 The value after the colon and the space is a URL for your local Jekyll server (you're running a web server on your laptop!).
-It's probably [http://localhost:4000/lanyon/](http://localhost:4000/lanyon/), so you can click there if it matches.
+It's probably [http://localhost:4000/](http://localhost:4000/), so you can click that link if it matches.
 Either way, open that URL in your web browser (don't forget the trailing slash; it matters to Jekyll).

 You are now looking at a local copy of your website.
 As you change files in your text editor, Jekyll will rebuild the site.
 Reloading the page will display the most recent version.

-When you are happy with your edits, you can commit and push back to your GitHub repo and your website will update.
+However, the changes you make are local to your computer.
+You have to commit them and push them back to the master repo on GitHub's server before they will be live on the Internet.

 Also, if a change you make isn't displaying, check the command line.
 Jekyll will tell you if you have any errors.